-There are a number of speech errors that are common among children learning to talk.
-These errors are a normal part of a child’s development, and typically resolve as a child matures.
-We only have concerns if your child is making errors more typical of a younger child or errors that do not fit a typical developmental pattern.
+Speech errors are common among children learning to talk.
+These errors are a normal part of speech development, and typically resolve as a child matures.
+However, for some children these errors do not resolve naturally.
+Speech delays or disorders can be diagnosed if your child is making errors more typical of a younger child or errors that do not fit a typical developmental pattern.
+Speech therapy has a wide variety of proven techiques to help fix speech delays and disorders.

 A speech sound disorder is an umbrella term that refers to both articulation disorders and phonological disorders.
 A child with an articulation disorder has difficulty achieving the correct placement of their lips, tongue and/or jaw to create clear, easy to understand speech sounds.
 This is more physical in nature.

-A child with a phonological disorder has difficulty understanding the rules of a language’s speech sound system, so this is more linguistic in nature.
+A child with a phonological disorder has difficulty understanding the rules of a language’s speech sound system and therefore, more linguistic in nature.
 It is not uncommon for a child to have an articulation disorder and a phonological disorder together.